-You may make a donation to the 'Conserve Wildlife' Fund, the Children's Trust Fund or the Vietnam Veterans' Memorial Fund, whether you have an overpayment or a balance due.
+- · Endangered Wildlife Fund

+- · Children's Trust Fund

+- Vietnam Veterans' Memorial Fund

+- · Breast Cancer Research Fund, or

+- Battleship New Jersey Memorial Fund

 Indicate the amount you want to contribute by checking the appropriate box or enter any amount you wish to contribute.
 This amount will reduce your refund or increase your balance due.
 An amount must be entered when making a contribution.